-Traditional Chinese Medicine (TCM) works especially well when combined with Assisted Reproductive Techniques (ART) employed by Western Fertility Medicine to facilitate pregnancy, such as In-Vitro Fertilization (IVF), Intra-Uterine Insemination (IUI), Intra-Cytoplasmic Sperm Injection (ICSI), Gamete Intra-Fallopian Transfer (GIFT), and Zygote Intra-Fallopian Transfer (ZIFT).
-TCM prepares a woman’s reproductive system to be optimally receptive before, during, and following the process of ART, by correcting imbalances, reducing stress and clearing blockages.
+Traditional Chinese Medicine works well in combination with Assisted Reproductive Technologies employed by Western Fertility Medicine to facilitate pregnancy.
+It has been firmly demonstrated that Eastern and Western medicines used together work better than either Western or Eastern medicines used alone.
+These techniques include In-Vitro Fertilization (IVF), Intra-Uterine Insemination (IUI), Intra-Cytoplasmic Sperm Injection (ICSI), Gamete Intra-Fallopian Transfer (GIFT), and Zygote Intra-Fallopian Transfer (ZIFT).
+Traditional Chinese Medicine prepares a woman’s reproductive system to be optimally receptive before, during, and following an ART technique, by correcting hormonal imbalances to improve reproductive function, by redirecting Qi and blood to the reproductive structures, by reducing stress and by clearing blockages.

 In Vitro Fertilization (IVF) is a process by which eggs obtained through retrieval are fertilized by specially prepared sperm within a laboratory setting.
 The process involves stimulating follicular development, retrieving eggs from the woman’s mature follicles and then fertilizing the eggs with donor sperm outside of the body in a laboratory.
-The fertilized eggs are then allowed to develop for three to six days before being frozen.
-At a later date when all other considerations are in line, the fertilized eggs are thawed and transferred into the woman’s uterus where implantaton takes place several days after transfer.
+The fertilized eggs are then allowed to develop for three to six days before being transfered into the uterus, or frozen for later transfer.
+The eggs are transferred into the uterus where implantaton takes place one to several days after transfer.
 Intra-Uterine Insemination (IUI) is the process of injecting selectively optimized sperm from the donor father into the uterus just prior to ovulation in order to achieve a more natural fertilization and implantation.
 Western medicines are used in the process to control follicle maturation, uterine development, and ovulation.
-Intra-Cytoplasmic Sperm Injection (ICSI) introduces a single selected sperm into a harvested egg for a type of in-vitro fertilization.
-Zygote Intra-Fallopian Transfer (ZIFT) is the placement of a fertilized egg within the Fallopian tube, and Gamete Intra-Fallopian Transfer (GIFT) is the same for the placement of a non-fertilized egg along with specially selected sperm cells into the Fallopian tube where fertilization will take place before the then fertilized egg proceeds down the Fallopian tube to implant in the endometrium of the uterus.
+Intra-Cytoplasmic Sperm Injection (ICSI) introduces a single selected sperm into a retrieved egg for fertilization to take place, followed by transfer of the egg into the uterus at 3 or 5 days.
+Zygote Intra-Fallopian Transfer (ZIFT) is the placement of a fertilized egg within the Fallopian tube, and Gamete Intra-Fallopian Transfer (GIFT) is the same for the placement of a non-fertilized egg along with specially selected sperm cells into the Fallopian tube where fertilization will take place.
 The specific ART procedure used will depend upon your infertility diagnosis and will be decided upon by your doctor and yourself.

 Consistency of treatment before the transfer cycle begins, throughout the transfer cycle, and following transfer is paramount for maximizing the potential for successful implantation and a healthy full term pregnancy.
+Additionally there are “day-of” pre-transfer, and post-transfer protocols that can be performed at most fertility clinics.
 A commitment to a regular schedule of treatment should be made for results consistent with expectations.

 Below are listed the many ways in which patients undergoing ART can benefit from Traditional Chinese Medicine and Acupuncture: